-Art FORM provides arts education with creative reuse to schools and the community for little or no cost; makes recycled materials accessible for projects; and helps students discover an art form that promotes ingenuity and creative problem solving.
+Since July 2011, Art FORM has been providing arts education with creative reuse to schools and the community for little or no cost; making recycled materials accessible for projects; and helping students discover an art form that promotes ingenuity and creative problem solving.

-Thanks to our new partner SDGE, Art FORM is able to offer more workshops in the 2012-2013 school year to local public schools who need it most.
-We are so pleased to have been awarded The SDGE Environmental Champion Award.
-With workshops underway, we will share our progress as we continue with our Schools and Community Workshops.
+Thanks to our partner SDG&E, Art FORM is able to offer more workshops in the 2016 school year to local public schools who need it most.
+We are so pleased to have partnered with SDG&E through its Environmental Champion Initiative and look forward to expanding our programs in the Mid-City schools and the community.

-Making the surplus of supplies for arts instruction more readily available does not in itself solve the problem of the deficit of arts instruction in San Diego schools, however.
-The deficit in arts instruction is addressed through workshops that explore the creative re-use of such materials.
-Schools with limited or no arts education are encouraged to book workshops for little or no cost as a way to expose their students to creative re-use and its possibilities.
+Schools with limited or no arts education are encouraged to book workshops for little or no cost as a way to expose their students to creative reuse and its possibilities.
 Schools with existing arts programs will find new and innovative ways to enhance their instruction and curriculum in these workshops for low cost.

 How Does Art FORM Benefit the Community?